Days to Expiry — Option Selling Analyzer logo

 What metrics should I track for covered calls?

-Track Yield on Cost (YoC), Assignment-Adjusted Return (AAR), and Portfolio Yield.
+Track Yield on Cost (YoC), Assignment-Adjusted Return (AAR), Rolling Cost Accumulation, and Call Coverage Ratio.
 YoC shows performance relative to your entry.
 AAR factors in assignment scenarios.
-Portfolio Yield gives your actual income percentage.
-These three metrics tell you if your strategy is working.
+Rolling costs reveal hidden drag on returns.
+Coverage ratio shows income efficiency per share owned.

 How often should I review my covered call portfolio?

 Review daily for 5 minutes, deeply weekly.
 Check for approaching expirations, assignments, and opportunities to roll.
 Weekly reviews should analyze which positions are performing and which are dragging.
-Monthly, calculate your actual portfolio yield.
+Monthly, calculate your actual portfolio yield and compare to your target.

 Should I track unrealized gains in my covered call portfolio?